theMK2k/Media-Hoarder/DONE.md

 ### Road to Release (Win/Linux/Mac)

+- [x] optimize movie credits handling (duplicate person in different roles per category, e.g. Aaron Sorkin in Few Good Men)
+- [x] remove sqlite indexes that don't exist anymore
+- [x] eliminate TODO/KILLME entries in code
-- [X] store media info object as MI_Object in tbl_Movies
+- [x] store media info object as MI_Object in tbl_Movies
-- [X] allow unlinking in relink dialog
+- [x] allow unlinking in relink dialog
   - tbl_Movies.isUnlinkedIMDB (make use of this field, where appropriate)
     - unlinked movies should not detect tconst automatically (also check handling of real duplicates!)
     - on explicit rescan (at the movie): don't use it
     - on fast/complete rescan of multiple movies: use it
-- [X] first scanned item shows 1s of remaining time (better not show anything or guesstimate)
+- [x] first scanned item shows 1s of remaining time (better not show anything or guesstimate)
 - [x] some log groups do not close before the next opens
 - [x] write cli tests and optimize findIMDBtconst
   - [x] do a hybrid search to find imdb tconst (advanced title search, find etc.)